-British Airways is one of the few airlines who is still actively using their 747 fleets.
+British Airways is one of the few airlines which is still actively using its 747 fleets.
 Many For the 747, British Airways made the exclusive upper deck a full business class configuration.
 Using their yin-yang seats, the upper deck only has 20 seats, arranged in a 2-2 format in 5 rows.

-As the flight was an early flight at 7:55 AM, I just spent about 20 minutes at the JFK British Airways lounge at Terminal 7 which I have reviewed before.
+As the flight was an early flight at 7:55 am, I just spent about 20 minutes at the JFK British Airways lounge at Terminal 7, which we’ve reviewed before.
 After a cup of tea, I went to the gate and boarded the flight.
-Walking up the narrow stairs to the upper deck of a plane is always exciting, and these days there are only 2 commonly available commercial planes which offers that – the 747 and the A380.
+Walking up the narrow stairs to the upper deck of a plane is always exciting, and these days there are only 2 commonly available commercial planes that offer that – the 747 and the A380.

-The British Airways is a small and cosy space.
-Space feels completely separated from the rest of the plane and more private.
+The British Airways upper deck is a small and cozy space.
+The space feels completely separated from the rest of the plane and more private.
 For this trip, I was seated in seat 62B, which is an aisle seat facing forward.
-When flying British Airways business class, I always prefer to seat by the window and pull up the divider once I am allowed to.
+When flying British Airways business class, I always prefer to sit by the window and pull up the divider once I am allowed to.
 Luckily, the upper deck of the 747 is quite wide, and the sides of the plane are actually extra storage spaces!

-I also compare British Airways Club World Vs Virgin Atlantic Upper Class and British Airways Vs Emirates Vs Etihad Vs Qatar – Best First Class Airline.
-If you are interested in travelling in First, I have reviewed First Class On The British Airways Dreamliner B787-9 London Heathrow to Muscat in Oman.
+I also compare British Airways Club World vs. Virgin Atlantic Upper Class and British Airways vs. Emirates vs. Etihad vs. Qatar – Best First Class Airline.
+If you are interested in travelling in First, we’ve reviewed First Class On The British Airways Dreamliner B787-9 London Heathrow to Muscat in Oman.